Skip to main content

 • humor

-The humor in the game is a mixed bag; while some dialogue and easter eggs are genuinely funny, the frequent attempts at humor often feel forced and detract from the overall atmosphere.
-Players noted that the constant quips can be annoying, undermining moments that could evoke nostalgia for classic 90s-00s gaming.
-Overall, the humor tends to disrupt the intended mood rather than enhance it.
+The humor in the game is a mixed bag; while some dialogue and easter eggs are genuinely funny, the frequent attempts at humor often disrupt the atmosphere and can feel forced or annoying.
+This inconsistency detracts from the overall experience, as moments of potential eeriness are undermined by overused quips reminiscent of modern blockbuster humor.

 • “Sometimes the text/dialogue was quite funny, and the devs even took the opportunity to introduce various easter eggs through these interactions.”

-• “That said, the game is constantly trying to slip in tiny jokes and funny quips from your character that end up just being annoying and deconstructing the mood.”
+• “The game is constantly trying to slip in tiny jokes and funny quips from your character that end up being annoying and deconstructing the mood.”

 • “There's a few minutes where I almost had the feeling that the game could recapture the eeriness of 90s-00s 3D models and the charm of the point-and-click system, but then my character had another crummy, Marvel-movie-humor remark about the environment I was pixel hunting to find a possible interactable, and I felt that was enough.”